MechanicalMouse/Gem-Game/README.md

 # Gem-Game

-A game of clicking gems to reach a goal
+Use myserious gems to reach the goal!

 Deployed Link: https://mechanicalmouse.github.io/Gem-Game/